-In addition, underground cables and wires might be located underground near a transformer, so you should call the national digging alert hotline at 811 before digging as part of any landscaping project.
+In addition, underground cables and wires might be located underground near a transformer, which can pose a safety risk if your landscaping involves digging.
+Call the national digging alert hotline at 811 before digging as part of any landscaping project.
 Utilities will send workers to mark the locations of underground wires, cables and pipes.

-If you just want to hide the transformer and aren't concerned about it blending it with the landscape, install fencing or another type of screen.
+If you just want to hide the transformer and aren't concerned about it blending it with the landscape, install fencing or another type of screen around it.
 Picket fencing that is as tall as the transformer can hide the box from view and add charm to the yard.
 For an even more decorative look, put up lattice panels around the transformer or build a wooden box to slip over it.

 If you don't just want to conceal the transformer but help it disappear into the landscape, creating a screen with plants is one effective option.
 Hedges such as emerald arborvitate (Thuja occidentalis 'Emerald,' hardy in U.S. Department of Agriculture hardiness zones 3 through 7) and north privet (Ligustrum x ibolium, hardy in USDA zones 4 through 8) create an effective screen.

 Create a Distraction

 Consider placing a large boulder or other decorative rock in front of the transformer box.
 Add other smaller boulders and gravel to create a rock garden around the transformer.
 A large garden statue or fountain in front of the transformer also takes attention away from the box.

-- Arbor Day Foundation: Arborvitae, Emerald Thuja occidentalis 'Emerald'
+- Arbor Day Foundation: Emerald Arborvitae: Thuja occidentalis 'Emerald'

-- Arbor Day Foundation: Privet, North Ligustrum x ibolium
+- Arbor Day Foundation: North Privet: Ligustrum x ibolium

 - Midwest Living: Best Ornamental Grasses for Midwest Gardens